Bank Statements for Mortgage: How Many Months Do You Need?

 If you're self-employed, a freelancer, or a business owner, traditional income verification (W-2s and tax returns) often doesn't reflect your actual earnings.
 A bank statement loan is a mortgage product designed specifically for this situation.

-Instead of tax returns, the lender uses 12–24 months of personal or business bank statements to calculate your qualifying income.
-Typically, lenders average your monthly deposits over the statement period, then apply an expense factor (usually 50% for business accounts, 100% for personal accounts) to arrive at qualifying income.
+Instead of tax returns, the lender uses 12 or 24 months of personal or business bank statements to calculate your qualifying income.
+The common approach is to average qualifying deposits over the statement period and apply a lender-specific expense factor when business accounts are used.

 5. How to Prepare Your Bank Statements Before Applying